janekfleper/typst-fancy-units/src/unit.typ

 //   - exponent (dictionary)
 // -> tree (dictionary)
 //
-// The field "exponent" is removed from the returned tree.
+// The field "exponent" is always removed from the returned tree.
+// If the tree is a grouped unit, the exponent is only applied to the last
+// child.
+Otherwise the exponent is applied to all children.
 #let inherit-exponents(tree) = {
   let exponent = tree.remove("exponent")
+  if tree.group { tree.children.at(-1) = apply-exponent(tree.children.at(-1), exponent) }
-  tree.children = tree.children.map(child => apply-exponent(child, exponent))
+  else { tree.children = tree.children.map(child => apply-exponent(child, exponent)) }
   tree
 }